-This on-demand professional training program on Interviewing, Report Writing, and Testifying in Child Custody Cases is presented by David Martindale, PhD, ABPP.
+This on-demand professional training program on Interviewing, Report Writing, and Testifying in Child Custody Cases is presented by David A. Martindale, PhD, ABPP.
 This badge-earning program can be shared digitally on platforms like LinkedIn or your resume and counts towards a certificate.
 Enroll in this program to earn credit towards Child Custody Evaluation Certificate and share your new digital credentials with prospective employers and colleagues.

 The differences in interviewing techniques, styles, and questions in clinical versus forensic settings are highlighted.
 Interviewing elements are discussed, as are additional elements such as scheduling matters, cognitive and attitudinal biases, and interviewing styles.
 There are many components involved in interviewing adults and children.